TooManyTonys/AI-Soc-Bot-Outline/README.md

 python ai_soc_bot.py

 Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request for bug fixes, improvements, or new features.
+Please open an issue or submit a pull request for bug fixes, or improvements, this is my first GitHub project so all input is welcome

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.